 Before I pulled the meat plug completely, I researched the nutritional benefits of all foods.
 I didn’t just stop eating meat and supplement with empty carbs; I learned how to substitute plant proteins for animal proteins.
 I researched legumes, grains, vegetables, and fruits, and learned their nutritional benefits to make sure I had a balanced meal every time I ate.
 I started biking and going to the gym, and I felt better than I had in a long time.
 16 years later--and no longer a vegetarian--there have been many ebbs and flows with my diet and fitness routine, but one thing that has remained constant is the importance nutrition, health, and fitness has played in my life.

-Four Years Strong
+Five Years Strong